 To help New York City-based facilities reduce their greenhouse gas (GHG) emissions, the Office of the Mayor of New York developed the NYC Carbon Challenge, a voluntary leadership initiative, and public-private partnership.
 Participants commit to reducing their GHG emissions by 30% or more over ten-years.
 Luthin Associates helps its clients navigate this program while achieving their sustainability goals and reducing their bottom line energy costs.
 The Challenge’s overall goal is to reduce citywide emissions by 80% by 2050.

-There are separate challenges within the program for universities, hospitals real estate managers or owners, hotel and retail customers.
+There are separate challenges within the program for universities, hospitals real estate managers or owners, hotels, and retail customers.
 Participants are recognized, promoted, and celebrated for their progress as they pursue energy efficiency improvements, efficient on-site generation, and sustainability initiatives.
 Each participant agrees to develop a Climate Action Plan using a template and toolkit provided by the City.
 This task requires setting a facility’s GHG baseline, followed by annual updating to track progress.
-Luthin will manage all that work for you, making participation a painless and positive experience for your organization.
+Luthin manages all that work for you, making participation a painless and positive experience for your organization.